nayakly/Sui-DAO/README.md

 ## **Usage**

 The contract is designed to be used in conjunction with a user interface, such as a web application.
-When a user performs an action on their to-do list, such as adding or editing a task, the user interface should call the corresponding function on the smart contract.
+When a user performs an action, the user interface should call the corresponding function on the smart contract.